cqse/teamscale-jacoco-agent/agent/README.md

   `logging` folder, e.g. to enable debug logging or log directly to the console.
 (For details see path format section below)
 - `mode` (optional): which coverage collection mode to use.
 Can be either `normal` or `testwise` (Default is `normal`)
+- `debug` (optional): `true`, `false` or a path to which the logs should be written to. `true` if no explicit value given.
+  This option turns on debug mode.
+The logs will be written to console and the given file path.
+If no file path is given, the logs files will be stored to a default location.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo